lambda-dom/trisagion/docs/readme.md

 ### B. 4.
 3. The left action.

-Closely related to the monoid instance, is the left action of `m` on `Serializer m a`:
+Closely related to the monoid instance is the left action of `m` on `Serializer m a`:

 ```haskell
 (|*>) :: Monoid m => m -> Serializer m a -> Serializer m a